-We have been awarded a $500,000 grant from the Federal Government's Community Batteries for Household Solar program, to install a 500kWh community battery in Brunswick.
+We have used a $500,000 grant from the Federal Government's Community Batteries for Household Solar program, to install a 500kWh community battery in Brunswick.

-Through an innovative partnership the project aims to deliver a range of benefits including improved network conditions, emissions reductions and increasing uptake of solar on residential rooftops.
+Through an innovative partnership the project aims to deliver a range of benefits including additional subsidised solar installations for low-income residents, improved network conditions, and emissions reductions.

 Why install at 797 Sydney Road?